ericsonga/APCSAReview/_sources/Stories/Interviewees/B_Mariscal.rst

 :raw-html:`<font color="CadetBlue"><em>"I love learning about new technologies and trying them out.
 I know that if I keep digging at them, it will click, and I will learn them.
 Just knowing that I know that I can learn helps make me love the field."</em></font>`

+**How did she get into computing?**

+*"In 2016...
+I was working as a security guard... at Jack in the Box.
+During that time, I met my boyfriend, and he was a security guard at that time.
+He was the one that encouraged me to go into tech, because a friend of his told him that, hey, you can just self-study...
+It was very hard for me.
+But he kept pushing me and telling me, "Yeah, I think you can do it.
+You're very smart.
+You can do it.
+You can definitely do it."*

 **How does she view CS?**